 Neuchâtel’s Dégustation in the Dark

 At the top of the stairs, I was greeted by a handful of participants and two women who explained the rules of the dégustation, or tasting.
 We had to take off our watches, if they had any glow-in-the-dark features, and put our phones on mute.
 Then we formed a single-file line, with one of our hands touching the shoulder of the person in front of us.
-Black curtains hung in front of a doorway, and our hostess led us into a pitch-black room, without any light whatsoever.
+Black curtains hung in front of a doorway.
+Our hostess led us into a pitch-black room, without any light whatsoever.
 She had us stop and find a high tabletop in front of us with our hands.
 On the table, we then felt our way around to discover a tray with five culinary specialties from Neuchâtel.
 In complete darkness, using our sense of touch, smell and taste, we had to guess at what we were eating.

 Discovering Swiss Foods and Producers

 - Longeole IGP – A pork sausage seasoned with fennel from Geneva.
 It’s typically served with potatoes and lentils or gratin de cardons.
-This is a pretty fatty sausage, and while I liked it, I don’t plan on eating it on a regular basis.

 - Jùscht’s – A brand of beers brewed by Fleisch und Brau in Alterswil in the canton of Fribourg.
 I tried the Bière de Benichon, named after the huge autumn feast that takes place in Fribourg.
 Made with chestnuts, I think this amber-colored seasonal beer is a nice choice for fall.